nithi-code/mlops-demo-scikit-learn-mlflow-airflow-docker/README.md

     ```
  * This will track all dependencies, outputs, and allow you to reproduce the entire pipeline anytime.

+---

+## Jenkins automates the full workflow

+  After code push, Jenkins reproduces DVC pipeline → trains model → deploys services → validates API → logs results.

+  ## Stages:
+  1. **Checkout code** -
+  2. **Reproduce DVC pipeline**
+  3. **Train model (via your train script)**
+  4. **Log metrics/artifacts to MLflow**
+  5. **Build and run Docker services**
+  6. **Test Model Prediction**  - Sends a sample JSON to your /predict endpoint.Captures the response from the model API.
+Stores the input sample and predicted value as metrics for tracking
+  7. **Validate Monitoring** - Queries Prometheus (http://localhost:9090/metrics) to check that predict_requests_total metric exists.Queries Grafana API to verify the dashboard JSON is present.Fails the pipeline if either check fails
+  7. Optionally clean up and notify

+ ### Notes
+  1. DVC Repro ensures any data preprocessing or intermediate files are updated.
+  2. Train Model runs your train.py script.
+  3. MLflow Logging stage assumes MLflow server is running; you can set MLFLOW_TRACKING_URI in Jenkins environment.
+  4. Docker Build & Up automatically builds and launches your services (model API, MLflow, Grafana, Prometheus, etc.).
+  5. Post stages handle success/failure notifications.
+You can extend them to email Slack notifications, etc.

+---

 ## Notes

 * Synthetic dataset is generated if `data/raw/housing.csv` is missing.
 * `artifacts/` contains `model.joblib` and `metrics.json`.
 * MLflow experiment `mlops-demo` is automatically created if it does not exist.

+---

 ## What files are important
 - `docker-compose.yml` — brings up Airflow, MLflow, Jenkins, Prometheus, Grafana, Model service